Schillings/SwordPhish/README.md

 You can deploy SwordPhish as you would any other application: manually, Group Policy, batch file at logon, or your favourite systems management solution.

 # Options
 SwordPhish just needs to know where to send reports to.
+If you run the GUI installer you will be asked to supply these at installation.

-You can set other options via the MSI installer or property flags:
+If you are installing via CMDLINE/GPO you can set other options via the MSI installer or property flags:

 Flag | Description
 ---- | -----------